Isa-AcTiEw/VehicleSg_Website_S10257760_S10257808/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos for the traffic incidents section were retrived from [

 ### Acknowledgements